mircopp/ActivityRecognition/README.md

 #### 1.2.1. fit (categories, scores)
 Fits categories to scores and enumerates them.

+#### 1.2.2. get_total_score (activity_numbers)
+Computes the particular weights as amount of whole datasize for each activity.
+Returns the total summed and weighted activity score.

+#### 1.2.3. get_weights ():
+Returns the weights computed during las total score calculation with corresponding activities as a map with activities pointing to weights.

 #### 1.2.2. get_activitiy (activity_number)
 Returns the description of an activity as string for a certain number.